sraase/arachne-browser/README.md

 #  Instructions for DOS version

 Start by downloading and installing the "Arachne v1.99;GPL" DOS package from https://www.glennmcc.org/arachne/, the file is a199gpl.zip.
 Installation is straight-forward, just follow the instructions.
+The content of the installed arachne is also present in "distrib/ARACHNE" directory.

 To compile the DOS version, find yourself a copy of Borland C++ 3.1 and install it.
 Cross compilation is not supported, but DOSBox can be used.